As Team SG’s resident dad style-whisperer, there’s nothing I love more than helping a mature male styling client fall in love with clothes.

 4. Adopt a wardrobe uniform

-Larry David, 75, is a big fan of uniform dressing.
-We often think about uniformed dressing for men as the traditional suit and tie but Larry is a great example of how versatile uniformed dressing can be.
+Larry David, 76, is a big fan of uniform dressing.
+We often think about men adopting a daily uniform as the traditional suit and tie, but David gives us a great example of how versatile and freeing adding this kind of sartorial structure can be.

 If you’re the kind of guy who gets overwhelmed at the thought of picking out outfits every single day, you’re a great candidate for this approach to dressing.